-Certain deformation of diagrams are excluded from causal isotopy.
+Certain deformation of diagrams are not allowed by causal isotopy.
 Two examples of such disallowed deformations are given in Fig. 10.13.
-On the left of the Figure we see a particle which turns around in time.
+On the left of the figure we see a particle which turns around in time.
 This need not be the same as the particle moving straight in time as it involves a particle creation event and a particle annihilation event.
-On the right of Fig. 10.13 a vertex is altered so instead of a b particle coming in, a \bar{b} particle goes out.
-In this case we must have a b with \bar{b} annihilation event in the right of the diagram that does not exist in the simpler diagram where a and b fuse to c.
+On the right of Fig. 10.13 a vertex is altered so instead of a b particle coming in to the vertex, a \bar{b} particle goes out.
+In this case we must have a b with \bar{b} annihilation event in the right of the diagram that does not exist in the simpler diagram where a and b directly fuse to c.
 Thus these two diagrams do not evaluate to the same result.

-Fig. 10.13 Two examples of disallowed transformations.
-The rule we follow in this chapter is that a particle going forward in time cannot be deformed so that it is going backwards in time.
-Left: A double-back in time is not an allowed transformation in time-directed isotopy.
-Turning over in time corresponds to creating and annihilating particles, which need not be equivalent to the simple straight line on the right.
-On the far right particle b reverses in time before coming to the vertex.
-This also involves a particle annihilation event on the far right which is not there in the simple diagram where a and b fuse to c.
+Fig. 10.13 Two examples of disallowed transformations under causal isotopy.

 10.2.2 Summary of Planar Diagram Rules in Physics Normalization With the principles we have now discussed we should be able to evaluate any planar diagram - taking a space-time process and turning it into an amplitude (i.e, a complex number).
-Similarly we can use the same principles to evaluate operators8 such as Eq.
+Similarly we can use the same principles to evaluate operators9 such as Eq.
 10.2.
 Here are a summary of the important rules we have learned for diagram evaluation - (1) One is free to continuously deform a diagram consistent with causal isotopy as described in section 10.2.1.
 That is, particles must not change their direction in time due to the deformation. - (2) One is free to add or remove lines from a diagram if they are labeled with the identity or vacuum (I).
-See the example in Fig. 10.14. - (3) Reversing arrows on a line turns a particle into its antiparticle (See Fig. 8.4). - (4) Starting from the vacuum, a particle can only be pair created with its antiparticle, and similarly two particles can only pair annihilate to the vacuum if they are antiparticles.
-For example, this tells us that the diagram in Fig. 10.6 can only be nonzero if $f = \bar{d}$ and $f' = \bar{d'}$.
-8Any operator can be defined completely by how it acts on a basis of states.
+See the example in Fig. 10.14. - (3) Reversing the arrow on a line turns a particle into its antiparticle (See Fig. 8.4). - (4) A line must maintain its quantum number unless it fuses with another line, or splits.
+For example, this tells us immediately in Fig. 10.6 that d = d' and c = c' and b = b' and f = f'.
+Only the vacuum line is allowed to abrubtly terminate. - (5) Splitting and fusion vertices are allowed10 for multiplicities $N{ab}^c > 0$ (See section 8.3). - (6) A hermitian conjugate is given by reflection of a diagram around a horizontal line along with flipping the direction of arrows as shown in Fig. 10.3. - (7) One can use F-moves to change the structure of fusion trees in order to simplify their structure.
+For example, in Fig. 10.15, the 9Any operator can be defined completely by how it acts on a basis of states.
 Similarly we can define the action of a diagram with lines pointing upwards and downwards, as in Fig. 10.2, by the complex amplitudes it gives when placed within some known bra on top and ket on the bottom which yield a complete diagram with no lines that end either upwards or downwards.